open-discourse/open-discourse/src/README.md

 - Function:

   - A cleaning function checks the text corpus.
 It deletes things like the titles that were left from the pdf files, the XML files were generated from.
 The cleaning function can be found in [helper_functions/clean_text.py](./helper_functions/clean_text.py)
-  - Because of the "interesting" structure of the first two election periods, we use a different approach to split the XML files into the table of content, spoken_content and appendix
+  - Because of the "interesting" structure of the first two election periods, we use a different approach to split the XML files into the table of content, speech_content and appendix

 - Attributes:
   - Input: `./data/01_raw/xml/*`